 Ninja: refers to a member of a feudal Japanese society of mercenary agents, highly trained in martial arts and stealth (ninjutsu), who were hired for covert purposes ranging from espionage to sabotage and assassination.
-Today it is often used to claim expertise in an area, such as legal ninja or writing ninja, and the concern is that the word's origins are not being respected in such cases.
+Today it is often used to claim expertise in an area, such as legal ninja or writing ninja, and the concern is that the word's origins aren't being respected in such cases.

-Use: Expert
+Use: expert

-No can do: origins are racist to poke fun at Chinese immigrants who did not speak fluent English, beginning in the 19th century.
+No can do: origins are racist to poke fun at Chinese immigrants who didn't speak fluent English, beginning in the 19th century.
 There is a similar history with the phrase "long time no see."

-Use: I cannot do that, or I am unable to do that now, or It is not possible
+Use: I can't do that, or I am unable to do that now, or It's not possible